Androz2091/discord-data-package-explorer/README.md

 ### ZIP Library

-I tested some libraries to decompress the package zip files.
-Here are the results (some didn't work anymore so I didn't put them here):
+I decided to use zip.js instead of JSZip.
+Some benchmarks with the same package file:

 | **Name** | **Time to read files** |
 |----------|----------|